officialcmg/shieldai/README.md

 [![Monad](https://img.shields.io/badge/Monad-Testnet-purple)](https://testnet.monad.xyz) [![MetaMask](https://img.shields.io/badge/MetaMask-Smart_Accounts-orange)](https://metamask.io) [![Envio](https://img.shields.io/badge/Envio-HyperIndex-blue)](https://envio.dev)

 > ⚠️ **DISCLAIMER**: This project uses MetaMask Hybrid Smart Accounts on Monad Testnet.
-Delagetions can't be signed by an EOA, so we use MetaMask Delegation Toolkit to create a smart account with full delegation support.
+Delegations can't be signed by an EOA, so we use MetaMask Delegation Toolkit to create a smart account with full delegation support.
 Unfortunately, we can't use EIP-7702 authorization for this demo due to viem not supporting JSON-RPC requests for EIP-7702 authorization.

 ## 🎯 The Problem